dotnet/docs/docs/framework/wpf/advanced/walkthrough-hosting-direct3d9-content-in-wpf.md

 #### To create the WPF project

 -   Create a new WPF Application project in Visual C# named `D3DHost`.
-For more information, see [How to: Create a New WPF Application Project](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2010/bb546958(v=vs.100)).
+For more information, see [Walkthrough: My first WPF desktop application](../getting-started/walkthrough-my-first-wpf-desktop-application.md).

      MainWindow.xaml opens in the [!INCLUDE[wpfdesigner_current_short](../../../../includes/wpfdesigner-current-short-md.md)].